-A FOAK commercial plant producing 60% diesel and 40% naphtha could be eligible if it can be retrofitted to produce >45% jet Av.
+A FOAK commercial plant producing 60% diesel and 40% naphtha could be eligible if it can be retrofitted to produce >45% jet Aiv.
+First-of-a-kind commercial project where the main fuel output (>45% of total fuel) is avgas, evidencing ASTM D910 or DEF STAN 91-090 could be met, with evidence also provided of the technical potential and commercial strategy to retrofit the project to produce >45% jet A-1; or v.
 First-of-a-kind commercial project where the main fuel output (>45% of total fuel) is a drop-in liquid fuel for road transport, evidencing BS EN: 590 for diesel could be met when blended at 25% or above by LHV energy content, with evidence also provided of the technical potential and commercial strategy to retrofit the project to produce >45% jet A-1; or vi.
 Demonstration project where the main fuel output (>45% of total fuel) is avgas, evidencing ASTM D910 or DEF STAN 91-090 could be met, with evidence also provided of the technical potential and commercial strategy to modify the technology to produce >45% jet A-1 in future facilities (retrofit of the demonstration plant is not required); or vii.
 Demonstration project where the main fuel output (>45% of total fuel) is a drop-in liquid fuel for road transport, evidencing BS EN: 590 for diesel could be met when blended at 25% or above by LHV energy content, with evidence also provided of the technical potential and commercial strategy to modify the technology to produce >45% jet A-1 in future facilities (retrofit of the demonstration plant is not required).
-TRL The proposed plant must achieve Technology Readiness Level 1 6-8 (small demonstration, large demonstration or FOAK commercial scale) once operational.
-The proposed technology must already be at least TRL 5 (pilot plant) today.
-Feedstocks Biomass feedstocks (including the original feedstocks used to derive any intermediate fuels) should have the potential to qualify as a 'development fuel' feedstock under the RTFO - i.e. be a double-counting, sustainable biomass waste or residue (excluding segregated oils/fats)2.
-Waste biomass feedstocks, such as the biogenic fraction of Refuse Derived Fuel (RDF)3, must demonstrate compliance with the definition of a waste4, and with the waste hierarchy5.
-The following Recycled carbon fuel (RCF) feedstocks are permitted: the fossil fraction of RDF and waste industrial fossil gases.
-These feedstocks must also demonstrate compliance with the definition of a waste, and with the waste hierarchy.
-Hydrogen production as part of the funded project, or where hydrogen purchases exceed 5% (by LHV energy content) of the total fuel output, must evidence how this hydrogen is likely to meet the requirements of the UK Low Carbon Hydrogen Standard, using annual average or BEIS default data.
-Hydrogen production or hydrogen purchases derived from fossil natural gas, coal or oil cannot
+Proposed TRL 1 The proposed plant must achieve Technology Readiness Level 6-8 (small demonstration, large demonstration or FOAK commercial scale) once operational.
+Proposed pilot plant projects (TRL 5) are therefore not eligible and will not be supported under the Advanced Fuels Fund.
+Current TRL The selected technology must already be at least TRL 4 (evidence of significant laboratory testing of all main components) or above today 2 , but cannot already be fully commercialised (TRL 9).
+Feedstocks Eligibility rules vary according to the feedstock type used: • Biomass feedstocks (including the original feedstocks used to derive any intermediate fuels) should have the potential to qualify as a 'development fuel' feedstock under the RTFO - i.e. be a double-counting, sustainable biomass waste or residue (excluding segregated oils/fats)3.
+Waste biomass feedstocks, such as the biogenic fraction of Refuse Derived Fuel (RDF)4, must demonstrate compliance with the definition of a waste5, and with the waste hierarchy6.